maxigroezinger/MaskLLM-4V/README.md

 ### 1.1.
 MaskLLM for [Vision Transformers](https://arxiv.org/abs/2010.11929)

-We trained MaskLLM on ViT-B/16 with 4x24GB GPUs, requring 17G memory on each GPU with the batch size of 128.
+We trained MaskLLM on ViT-B/16 with 4x24GB GPUs, requiring 17G memory on each GPU with a batch size of 128.

 #### Generate Mask Prior